dapr/community/community-membership.md

 # Community membership

 This doc outlines the responsibilities of contributor roles in Dapr.
-The Dapr project is subdivided into sub-projects under (predominantly, but not exclusively) runtime (dapr), components-contrib, CLI, quickstarts, docs and language-specific SDKs.
+The Dapr project is subdivided into sub-projects (repositories) under (predominantly, but not exclusively) runtime (dapr), components-contrib, CLI, quickstarts, docs and language-specific SDKs.
+All sub-projects can be found [here](https://github.com/dapr/) under Repositories.
 Responsibilities for roles are scoped to these sub-projects (repos).

 All roles are expected to follow to the [Code of Conduct](CODE-OF-CONDUCT.md).